Moe-hacker/ruri/README.md

 * You do it at your own risk and take the responsibility upon yourself.
 * This program has no Super Cow Powers.
 ```
-# Security alert:
-If your device do not have PID NS support or if you didn't enable unshare feature,
-It might be easy to eascape from the container by `chroot /proc/1/root`.
-Even if you drop cap_sys_chroot, it might be easy to eascape from the container by modifying files in /proc/1/root (The / of host).
-A possiable solution is use `-j` option to avoid mounting /proc, /sys and /dev, but this option might cause several bugs in container.
-WSL1 has this bug, I don't know if it affects some version of real Linux kernel.
-## NOTE:
-Tested on WSL2, this bug has already been fixed.
-But still take in mind to check if your device has this bug.
 # Bug reporting:
 > “Bugs will happen, if they don’t happen in hardware, they will happen in software and if they don’t happen in your software and they will happen in somebody else’s software.”
 > --Torvalds